Pre-Disputes

 UNDER_REVIEWProvider/Consumer actively reviewing evidence

-WONProvider ruled in merchant's favour
+WONProvider ruled in merchant's favor

-LOSTProvider ruled in consumer's favour
+LOSTProvider ruled in consumer's favor

 Pre-Disputes Resolution Flow